 10.21.20 Student Payroll.
-Data concerning hours worked by student employees shall be recorded and authorized on a monthly Payroll Time Card and submitted to the Payroll Office for each month worked during the Student Employment Periods.
-The Student Employment Periods are defined as September 1 through May 30 and June 1 through August 31.
+Data concerning hours worked by student employees shall be entered and authorized electronically through the time and attendance system on a biweekly basis.
+Student Employment Periods are generally from September 1 through May 30 (academic year) and June 1 through August 31 (summer).
+Actual employment dates are more closely defined by Student Enrollment Service's academic calendars.
+Administrative Report September 2015